Sillen00/Sillen00/README.md

 - 👋 Hi, I’m @Sillen00
-- 👀 I’m interested in all kinds of activities like: ping pong, wakeboard, badminton, snowboard, motorcykle, mountainbiking and much much more :D <br>Other intrests are health and food, <br>Economy and today's monetary system. #Bitcoin, <br>Being in the nature and in the sun <3, <br>Personal development and inner peace, <br>And of course Coding :D
+- 👀 I’m interested in all kinds of activities like: ping pong, wakeboard, badminton, snowboard, motorcykle, mountainbiking and much much more :D <br>Other intrests are health and food, <br>Economy and today's monetary system. #Bitcoin, <br>Being in the nature and in the sun <3, <br> Traveling, <br>Personal development and inner peace, <br>And of course Coding :D

 - 🌱 I’m currently learning FrontEnd Development, HyperText Markup Languege (HTML),